clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 We believe a protocol should never need its own token to work.
 A token needed for functionality creates friction for the user when they have to convert it and can lead to inflationary tokenomics.
 If Clocktower ever issues its own token, it will be used soley for governance purposes.

 *Your Privacy is Your Business*
-As a simple protocol operating on fully transparent blockchains, Clocktower does not attempt to create privacy and instead leaves this responsibility to the parties involved in the recurrent transactions.
+As a simple protocol operating on fully transparent blockchains, Clocktower does not attempt to create privacy and instead leaves this responsibility to the parties involved in the transactions.

 ## 3. Protocol Lifecycle
 At its core, Clocktower is a series of functions that allow two parties, a Subscriber and a Provider, to orchestrate recurrent payments for a service or good.
 This can be modeled as a three phase process.
 In the initiation phase (Figure 1) a Provider configures a good or service they would like to provide at a fixed interval (weekly, monthly, yearly, etc).
 This could be done through direct interaction with the contract or, in most cases, through a website.
 After creating the offerring, the good or service is now available to anyone who would like to subscribe.
-Off-chain, the Provider advertises service to potential Subscribers and can send a link for sign-up.
+Off-chain, the Provider advertises the service to potential Subscribers and can send a link for sign-up.
 When a potential Subscriber wants to signup, they sign two transactions on the blockchain.
 The first gives unlimited allowance to the contract to take a preferred ERC20 token from the wallet.
 The second approves the subscription and pays the first payment of the schedule, in addition to filling the fee balance for the account.

 ![**Phase I – Initiation.** 1.
 Provider (P1) and Subscriber (S1) initiate details of the recurrent payment out-of-band.
 Once the subscriber has provided all required details, the subscriber will initiate two wallet transactions with the clocktower contract (2.).
 The first (a) gives the contract permission to make withdrawals from account to fulfill his side of the subscription agreement.
 The second transaction sends the first payment and divides this amount between the provider and filling the fee balance (fb1) for the subscriber as described in Table XX.](img/Phase1_crop_nocaption.tif)